 9.19

 This provision relates to the requirements of coordination of transmitting terrestrial stations and transmitting earth stations in the FSS (Earth-to-space) with respect to typical BSS earth stations.
-To date, there no ITU-R Recommendation defining the power flux-density level produced by the terrestrial stations and transmitting earth stations in the FSS at the edge of the service area of non-planned BSS to be used for triggering the coordination.
-Until such time that a calculation method and technical criteria are included in the relevant ITU-R Recommendations, in applying this provision, for establishing coordination requirements the Bureau uses the following criteria:– For transmitting terrestrial stations: frequency overlap and the distance from the location of the terrestrial station to the national border of any country included in the service area of the BSS assignment less than 1 200 km;
+To date, there are no ITU-R Recommendations defining the power flux-density (pfd) levels produced by the terrestrial stations and transmitting earth stations in the FSS at the edge of the service area of a BSS satellite in the non-planned frequency bands to be used for triggering the coordination, with the exception of the pfd criteria in the band 1 452-1 492 MHz, set by Resolution 761 (Rev. WRC-19).
+Until such time that a calculation method and technical criteria are included in the relevant ITU-R Recommendations, in applying this provision, for establishing coordination requirements the Bureau uses the following criteria:

+For transmitting IMT stations notified with nature of service “IM” in the frequency band 1 452-1 492 MHz, in Regions 1 and 3: frequency overlap and the power flux-density of −154 dB(W/(m2 ⋅ 4 kHz)) at the edge of the service area of non-planned BSS, is calculated using Recommendation ITU-R P.452-16 for 20 % of time.

+– For transmitting terrestrial stations in other non-planned BSS frequency bands: frequency overlap and the distance from the location of the terrestrial station to the national border of any country included in the service area of the BSS assignment less than 1 200 km;

-– For transmitting earth stations in the FSS (Earth-to-space): frequency overlap and, the power flux-density limits in the nearest frequency band(s), where available.
+– For transmitting earth stations in the FSS (Earth-to-space): frequency overlap and the power flux-density limits in the nearest frequency band(s), where available.